 From March 22nd to April 22nd, over 400 residents took our online survey on their experience and opinions with Short-Term Rentals.
-Staff has now analyzed the results of the survey and is beginning to create new Short-Term Rental regulations.
+Two public meetings were held to review the results of the recent community survey and to get feedback.
+These meetings were held:

 Unable to attend?
 Download the presentation here: Short Term Rental Community Survey Findings

 February 19th City Council Meeting Recap:

 An informational report on Short Term Rental policy options was presented at the Tuesday, February 19th City Council Meeting.
 At this meeting, Council requested that Staff conduct the following:

 - Further analysis on the impacts of Short Term Rental on the housing stock in San Rafael;

 - Further analysis on Accessory Dwelling Unit (ADU) and Junior Dwelling Unit use as Short Term Rentals;